anandku06/GoLearn/notes.md

 - while its a dynamic array, we don't specify the size, we just keep it empty
 - slices can also be made using other slices as well
 - we can extend the length of the slice upto the capacity of it
+- slice having no elements or not initialised, has 0 length and 0 capacity and is a empty slice (or nil)
+- reference types can also be declared using the built-in function **make()**
+- **multidimensional slices** : each element of slice is a slice itself

 ```go
     nums := [5]int {1, 2, 3, 4, 5}